routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/tag-input.png"
-  alt="Image of a form containing a tag-input field generated from a Routegy schema with soda flavor tags added entered into it" width="75%"
+  alt="A form containing a tag-input field generated from a Routegy schema with soda flavor tags added entered into it" width="75%"
 />